Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Methodology

 \subsection{Conventional outcome regression}

-Simulated treatment comparison (STC)\cite{caro2010no} is a population adjustment method based on outcome regression.
-IPD from the $AC$ trial are used to fit a regression model describing the observed outcomes $\boldsymbol{y}$ in terms of the relevant baseline characteristics $\boldsymbol{x}$ and the treatment variable $\boldsymbol{z}$.
+In simulated treatment comparison (STC), IPD from the $AC$ trial are used to fit a regression model describing the observed outcomes $\boldsymbol{y}$ in terms of the relevant baseline characteristics $\boldsymbol{x}$ and the treatment variable $\boldsymbol{z}$.

 STC has different formulations.\cite{phillippo2018methods, caro2010no, phillippo2016nice, ishak2015simulation} In the conventional version described by the NICE Decision Support Unit Technical Support Document 18,\cite{phillippo2018methods, phillippo2016nice} the individual-level covariate simulation step described in subsection \ref{subsec32} is not performed.
 The covariates are centered at the published mean values $\boldsymbol{\theta}$ from the $BC$ population.
 Under a generalized linear modeling framework, the following regression model is fitted to the observed $AC$ IPD:

-where $\mu_n$ is the expected outcome on the natural outcome scale, e.g.~the probability scale for binary outcomes, of subject $n$, $g(\cdot)$ is an invertible canonical link function, $\beta_0$ is the intercept, $\boldsymbol{\beta_1}$ is a vector of $K$ regression coefficients for the prognostic variables, $\boldsymbol{\beta_2}$ is a vector of interaction coefficients for the effect modifiers (modifying the $A$ vs.~$C$ treatment effect) and $\beta_z$ is the $A$ vs.~$C$ treatment coefficient.
+where, for a generic subject $n$, $\mu_n$ is the expected outcome on the natural scale, e.g.~the probability scale for binary outcomes, $g(\cdot)$ is an invertible canonical link function, $\beta_0$ is the intercept, $\boldsymbol{\beta_1}$ is a vector of $K$ regression coefficients for the prognostic variables, $\boldsymbol{\beta_2}$ is a vector of interaction coefficients for the effect modifiers (modifying the $A$ vs.~$C$ treatment effect) and $\beta_z$ is the $A$ vs.~$C$ treatment coefficient.
 For binary outcomes in logistic regression, one uses the $\logit(\mu_n) = \ln[\mu_n/(1-\mu_n)]$ link function, but other choices are possible in practice, e.g.~the identity link for standard linear regression with continuous-valued outcomes, or the log link for Poisson regression with count outcomes.
-In the population adjustment literature, covariates are sometimes centered separately for active treatment and common comparator arms.\cite{petto2019alternative, belger2015inclusion, aouni2020matching} We do not recommend this approach because it may break randomization, distorting the balance between treatment arms $A$ and $C$ on covariates that are not accounted for in the weighting.
+In the population adjustment literature, covariates are sometimes centered separately for active treatment and common comparator arms.\cite{petto2019alternative, belger2015inclusion, aouni2020matching} We do not recommend this approach because it may break randomization, distorting the balance between treatment arms $A$ and $C$ on covariates that are not accounted for.
 If these covariates are prognostic of outcome, this would compromise the internal validity of the within-study treatment effect estimate for $A$ vs.~$C$.